-Building AI Agents with Bash: An Unexpectedly Well-Functioning Example
+Building AI Agents with Bash

 While most developers reach for Python, JavaScript, or Go when building AI agents, there's something uniquely appealing about using bash.